 Many times you would like to look at two different portions of a file but they both are not displayed at the same time.
 No problem for our versatile friend!
-Emacs lets you split the window into two parts horizontally by typing C-x 2.
+Emacs lets you split the window into two parts horizontally by selecting File - Split Window (or typing C-x 2).
 Now both parts can be scrolled and operated on.
 For example, you may cut and paste from one part to the other.
-You move between the split windows by C-x 0.
-You remove all split windows other than the window with the cursor by typing C-x 1.
-You split the window vertically by pressing C-x 5.
+You move between the split windows by clicking in either pane with the mouse or by typing C-x 0.
+You remove all split windows other than the window with the cursor by selecting File - Unsplit Windows (or typing C-x 1).